One Model, Any Conjunctive Query: Graph Neural Networks for Answering Queries over Incomplete Knowledge Graphs: : framework for query answering

 \textbf{Edges.} We distinguish two types of edges in \(G_{Q,\alpha}\).
 The~\emph{term-value} edges connect term with value nodes: for any term vertex \(v_e\) representing \(e\) and any \(a\in\gD(e)\), there exists an undirected edge \(\{v_e, v_{e\rightarrow a}\}\).
 Additionally, \emph{value-literal} edges are introduced to propagate information within literals.
 If a literal \(\psi_i\) mentions a term \(e\), then for all \(a\in\gD(e)\) there is an~edge between \(v_{\psi_i}\) and \(v_{e\rightarrow a}\).

 \textbf{Edge labels.} Edge labels embed the predictions of the link predictor \(\pi\) into the computational graph \(G_{Q,\alpha}\) to support guided search.
-Each value-literal edge connecting a literal vertex \(v_{\psi_i}\) with a value node \(v_{e\rightarrow a}\) is annotated with the \emph{potential edge} (PE) and the \emph{light edge} (LE) labels.
+Each value-literal edge connecting a literal vertex \(v_{\psi_i}\) with a~value node \(v_{e\rightarrow a}\) is annotated with the \emph{potential edge} (PE) and the \emph{light edge} (LE) labels.
 The~PE label \(P_E(v_{\psi_i}, v_{e\rightarrow a})\) is meant to answer the question: ``Can \(\psi_i\) be satisfied under the substitution \(e \rightarrow a\)?''.
 For example, when \(\psi_2 = s(x,y)\), as in \Cref{fig:computational_graph}, \(P_E(v_{\psi_2}, v_{x,a})\) denotes whether \(\exists y . s(a,y)\) is satisfiable, according to \(\pi\).
 We pre-compute the~PE labels using \(\pi\), binarizing the Boolean formula scores of~the~form~\(S_{\pi,G}(\exists y. s(a,y))\) with the threshold \(0.5\).

 In contrast to PE labels, which are independent of the assignment \(\alpha\), light edge (LE) labels reflect how local changes to \(\alpha\) affect satisfiability of the literals.
 Formally, we set \(L_E(v_{\psi_i}, v_{e\rightarrow a}; \alpha)=1\) if \(\psi_i\) is satisfied under the assignment \(\alpha_{z\rightarrow a}\), and \(0\) otherwise.
-In other words, LE labels answer the question: ``If we change \(\alpha\) so that \(z\) is assigned to \(a\), will \(\psi_i\) be satisfied?''.
+In other words, LE labels answer the~question: ``If we change \(\alpha\) so that \(z\) is assigned to \(a\), will \(\psi_i\) be satisfied?''.
 Satisfiability is again determined by binarizing the prediction score returned by the link predictor \(\pi\).
 Hence, through these edge labels, \(\pi\) effectively guides the search toward promising updates in the assignment space.
-Further explanation of edge labels is provided in \Cref{app:edge_labels}.